+Action: List your mental needs.
+A recent study of more than 50,000 employees found that two out of every five Action: List your physical needs. employees are dissatisfied with the balance between their work and their personal lives.
+Bruce Katcher, the study's author, says that the lack of balance is due to long work hours, changing Action: List your emotional needs. demographics, more time in the car, the deterioration of boundaries between work and home, increased work pressure and workload.
 Action: List your spiritual needs.

-A recent study of more than 50,000 employees found that two out of every five employees are dissatisfied with the balance between their work and their personal lives.
-Bruce Katcher, the study's author, says that the lack of balance is due to long work hours, changing demographics, more time in the car, the deterioration of boundaries between work and home, increased work pressure and workload.

 Look at how you can make room in your life to focus on the needs that have been neglected and the roles you want to expand.
 Next, look at how you can make room in your life to focus on the needs that have been neglected and the roles you want to expand.
 What extraneous tasks can be eliminated from your life or delegated to someone else?
 Schedule time for yourself and treat it like any other appointment.
 Action: What tasks can I eliminate or delegate?
 Action: When will I schedule time for myself?